RoshanDewmina/pulse-guard/apps/web/e2e/README.md

 # E2E Tests

-End-to-end tests for Tokiflow using Playwright.
+End-to-end tests for Saturn using Playwright.

 ## Setup